Illinois Department of Public HealthJB Pritzker, Governor

 2. Click on the magnifying glass icon or Cook County to view sub-regions/zip code data

-Data from the Illinois Public Health Community Map are available for download, with the exception of census data.
-Look for the Export Data icon Export Data as you explore measures on the Map.
+Data from the Illinois Public Health Community Map are available for download.
+Look for the Export Data button as you explore measures on the Map.
 Acknowledgement of the Illinois Department of Public Health as the source is appreciated.
 However, any materials you develop should not give the impression of agency endorsement.